 The Canadian Museum of Nature is where you’ll find awesome exhibits of animals, dinosaurs, birds and so much more.
 It is a very educational and interesting museum.

 The museum’s address is 240 McLeod Street.
 It’s about a 10-minute drive from Parliament Hill.

-Admission to the museum as of the summer of 2021 cost the following:
+Admission to the museum as of early 2022 cost the following:

 - Adults: $16